Karare

 Set within semi-arid rural lands of Marsabit county, close to the north eastern border of Kenya and Ethiopia, Karare is home to the pastoralist communities of Samburu, Rendille and Turkana tribes.

-Here tradition and culture define roles and responsibilities as well as opportunity and expectation.
-Multiple wives and numerous children are the norm for many families, increasing the burden on first born or eldest girls.
-Traditional family homes include herds of cattle, sheep and goats and daily chores of fetching water and firewood as well as caring for younger siblings.
+Decades of tradition and culture define roles and responsibilities within families and the community as well as opportunity and expectation.
+Multiple wives and numerous children are the norm for many families, increasing the burden and expectations on first born or eldest girls.

 Since 2015 Stephen and Ellie have worked tirelessly with the community, the elders, their respective families and key individuals to enhance their understanding of complexity of problems, to respect tradition and culture whilst finding ways to challenge those which cause harm.
-Following initial consultation and engagement, the community gave their blessing for Amuka Foundation to work within Karare.
-At every stage of developing programme activities, we engage with the community representatives ensuring transparency and accountability.
+Following initial consultation and engagement, the community gave their blessing for Amuka Foundation to establish itself within Karare.
+At every stage of developing programme activities, we continue to engage with the community representatives ensuring transparency and accountability.